ReturnRei/traveling_salesman_problem/README.md

 NB: The standard format for tsp problems is `.tsp` [which includes a documentation written here](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp95.pdf)
 To read every subformat I would've needed to import the lib or write something that would've added complexity to the program.
 I opted for a simple python script to transform some of the `.tsp` formats to simple matrices in a text file.
 The program will refuse to compute anything that is not a n*n matrix with 0 along the diagonal.
+TODO!(to implement)

 ### Results and conclusions
 ##### Exact answers